ahmedabubakr92/Ahmed_Portfolio/README.md

 - The repository name, username, stars and URL of each repository will be retrieved.
 - I'll save the extracted information in a CSV file.

+# Project 2: Exploratory Data Analysis - The Framingham Heart Study

+- We explore the Framingham Heart Study.
+- Create visual exploratory analysis.
+- Preprocessed the data for ot to be suitable for machine learning
+- Used a Decision Tree Classifier to predict the 10 year risk factors.